When you’re testing endpoints with different parameters, you can use one of the many GUI REST clients available. With a GUI REST client, you can:

 Saved endpoints appear in the left side pane under Collections.

-Enter details into Postman for the other two endpoints for the Mashape Weather API:
+Enter details into Postman for the other endpoint for the Mashape Weather API:

 text/plain, the Accept header for the